joshfire/woodman/config.md

 Note that any literal text may be included in the conversion pattern.

-The *conversion patterns* supported by the pattern string are based on those defined by the [Apache Log4j documentation](http://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout), but note Woodman only supports the following conversion patterns:
+With the exception of the `domain` pattern, the *conversion patterns* supported by the pattern string are based on those defined by the [Apache Log4j documentation](http://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout).
+Woodman only supports the following conversion patterns:

 - `c` or `logger`: The name of the Logger
 - `d` or `date`: The date of the log event.
 The actual date format to use may specified in a following set of braces, with predefined values `ABSOLUTE`, `COMPACT`, `DATE`, `ISO8601` and `ISO8601_BASIC`.
 You may also define formats such as `dd MMM yyyy HH:mm:ss,SSS`.
+- `domain`: The ID of the current Node.js domain if one is defined.
+This pattern is only available in a Node.js environment.
+Woodman outputs the value of the `id` property on the active domain by default.
+Specify the name of a possibly nested property in a following set of braces to override that behavior, for instance: `%domain{name}` or `%domain{nested.name.id}`.
+The pattern outputs `global` if the code runs in the global domain and `anonymous` if the current domain does not have any ID.
 - `highlight`: To add colors based on the current log event.
 Colors are added to the pattern string enclosed in a following set of braces, e.g. `%highlight{{ "{%" }}level %message}`.
 - `m` or `message`: The log event message.
 - `n`: A newline.